Pointe aux Barques Light: Pointe aux Barques today

+A campground was established near the light station in the area where the 1876 United States Life-Saving Service (USLSS) station was originally located.

 A group of students from Western Michigan University performed an archeological dig at the site in 2003.
 They unearthed evidence of an 1840s lighthouse structure that preceded the 1857 building.
-It was also repaired extensively in 2005.

 In 1972, the lighthouse was listed in the National Register of Historic Places, Reference #73000949.
-On site are two museums, namely - "THE KEEPERS OF THE LIGHT" and "THE THUMB UNDERWATER PRESERVE".
-The original Third Order Fresnel lens, from Pointe aux Barques, is on display at the museum in Huron City.

-The Pointe aux Barques Lighthouse Society (PaBLS), founded in 2002, is dedicated to preserving and restoring the light station and museum located inside.
+The lighthouse was repaired extensively in 2005.
 In 2008, an exterior historical restoration project was successfully completed by National Restoration, Inc.

+The Pointe aux Barques Maritime Museum Society (PaBMMS), founded in 2002 as the Pointe aux Barques Lighthouse Society (PaBLS), is dedicated to preserving and restoring the light station and museum.